NextGen CM/ECF is LIVE for the Bankruptcy Court for the Northern District of Texas.

 Note: Not all courts have implemented NextGen CM/ECF.
 If you file in courts that have not converted to NextGen, you must continue to use that court's CM/ECF login and password until they implement NextGen CM/ECF.
 Click here to see the status for courts.

 Attorneys must obtain their own PACER account or upgrade an existing individual PACER account .
 Your PACER account is your login to CM/ECF, and therefore you MUST have your own individual PACER account.
-E-filing attorneys will not be able to use shared PACER accounts.
+E-filing attorneys are not able to use shared PACER accounts.
 Please review the PACER tabs below for more information regarding how to upgrade your existing PACER account or how to register for a new PACER account.
-On or after October 4th, you must then link your PACER account to your current CM/ECF account.
+After upgrading or obtaining your PACER account, you must then link your PACER account to your current CM/ECF account.
 Linking instructions can be found within the PACER tab below.

 If you do not have an individual PACER account, you will need to register for a new account through PACER services.
 Each attorney/limited user must have his/her own individual PACER account.
 Shared PACER accounts will no longer be useable once the court has upgraded.